anl13369/Group-7-Project-2/README.md

 **Implications:**

-Looking at these ratios helps licensees understand how much they are spending and how that spending is truly impacting their financial performance.
+These ratios help licensees assess spending and its impact on financial performance.
-A higher ratio may indicate more player engagement in the short term, but it also may lead to higher costs and thinner margins since the company supplies the promotional credits.
+- A higher ratio may boost short-term engagement but increase costs and tighten margins due to promotional credits.
-A lower ratio may indicate a more sustainable model, relying less on constant incentives.
-But, this may reduce the frequency of gameplay since users are not as incentivized to play.
+- A lower ratio suggests a more sustainable model with fewer incentives but could reduce gameplay frequency.
-This means that the insights from our analysis can help licensees determine whether their current promotion strategy is worth the trade off, or if there is room to scale back while keeping revenue steady.
+- Insights from this analysis help licensees decide whether to maintain or adjust their promotion strategy while sustaining revenue.

 **2. How do each licensee's total wagers compare to Patron Winnings across different years?**
 <p align="center">